 Unusual Options Activity Insight: Bumble

-On Wednesday, shares of Bumble (NASDAQ:BMBL) saw unusual options activity.
-After the option alert, the stock price moved down to $49.75.
+Shares of Bumble (NASDAQ:BMBL) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $47.77.

 - Trade Type: CALL